StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - Set sync counters back to 0 after a sync reset operation.
 STAC-15088
 - Fixed issue that caused incorrect metric data to create spurious indices in ElasticSearch.
 STAC-14978
 - Fixed issue that caused Kubernetes synchronization to fail when processing specific data.
 STAC-14811
-- Resolved several vulnerabilities in `stackstate-ailab` docker image.
+- Resolved several vulnerabilities in `stackstate-ailab` Docker image.
 STAC-14760
 - Fixed issue that caused long anomalies to be reported with severity HIGH instead of MEDIUM.
 STAC-14756
 - Fixed issue that caused StackState to stop receiving health synchronization data after Kafka has rebalanced partitions to consumers.
 STAC-14676